-According to the decision of the European data protection authorities, the use of Google Analytics poses a risk to website users whose data is collected and transferred to the United States.
+According to the decision of the European data protection authorities, the use of Google Analytics presents a risk to website users whose data is collected and transferred to the United States.
 However, personal data can also be collected in ways that meet the criteria of data protection legislation.

 What if Google Analytics can no longer be used in Europe?